 In the early 90's after working on backgrounds for Gaelic TV series Uruisg Na H'Alba (The Scottish Brownies)I went to Duncan of Jordanstone College of Art and transferred my traditional animation skills to digital and then created interactive work such as Dolly the Sheep (for Inverness Gallery and Museum) and Tasseomancer (a tea leaf reading bit of fun for mobile phones).

 Over the past few years I developed a new style which I called Deadgirls & Beardyboys.
 The paintings were very stylised and the common theme was black space instead of eyes.
 This year (2016) I did a fusion painting of the Deadgirls and TV Hen called Birdfeeders.
-Since then I've been busy making new Birdfeeder paintings and will have an exhibition in 2017.
+Since then I've been busy making new Birdfeeder paintings and will have an exhibition at the Cameo Cinema Bar approx 11th March 2017 for 6 weeks.